bouffon/HomeRepairApp/README.md

 *NOV 20, 2018*: The app now has implentation for Service Providers.
 Service Providers now have associated company name, company description, licensing toggle, and available hours.
 Service providers can now add or remove what services they provide.
 				"Edit hours" bonus functionality was not implemented, the button will redirect the user into the Service Provider's Service page.

+*Dec 5, 2018*: The app is now fully functional.
+Homeowners can now search for a service provider by service, hours and rating.
+They can also book a service provider upon searching and then rate a given service provider.

 Authors: Ben Morrison (300025533), Joongho Kim (300043500), Stephen Chen (300033450), Muhammed Izol(300043365), Ethan Lee (300026957)

 GitHub Link: https://github.com/bouffon/HomeRepairApp.git